processdatascience/ProcessData2MachineLearning/README.md

 # From Process Data to Machine Learning Models
-Process analysis and prediction based on regression
+Process analysis and prediction based on regression and decision trees.